AlooTheAloo/BDMcode/README.md

   - You can now officially say that OOP is made exclusively by 'boite de mouchoir'

 ### Why did you make this?
-I missed a question in a test on accident in a programming quiz where I chose the option "All OOP is made from boite de mouchoir"
+I missed a question on accident in a programming quiz where I chose the option "All OOP is made from boite de mouchoir"
 and thought it would be funny if I made it a reality